binder-oilgains/octave/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/binder-oilgains/octave/main?filepath=index.ipynb)

 An example of using Octave on [mybinder.org](https://mybinder.org/).
+Octave functions and plots are called from a Jupyter notebook.

 This shows you how to make Matlab code that works with [Octave](https://www.gnu.org/software/octave/) run on [mybinder.org](https://mybinder.org/).